influxdata/influxdb/docs/dedup_and_sort.md

 Chunk 5  | tag1, tag4    | tag1, tag4, time | tag1, tag2, tag3, tag4, time (need catalog update)
 ```

 Assuming Chunk 2 and Chunk 3 overlap.
 As explained above, a query that needs to read those two chunks have to deduplicate them.
 Their sort key will be read from the Partition Sort Key which is `tag1, tag2, tag3, tag4, time`.
-Since those chunks do not inlcude `tag4`, it will be eliminated and the actually sort key of those 2 chunks is `tag1, tag2, tag3, time`.
+Since those chunks do not include `tag4`, it will be eliminated and the actually sort key of those 2 chunks is `tag1, tag2, tag3, time`.
 To ensure those two chunks have the same columns, IOx adds missing columns with all NULL values while scanning them(`tag1` and `tag3` to Chunk 2 and `tag2` to Chunk 3).
 Even though adding NULL columns `tag1` and `tag3` to Chunk 2 makes its primary key and sort key now `tag1, tag2, tag3, time`, it is still sorted as it was on its original `tag2, time` only.
 Hence no sorted needed for Chunk 2.
 Same to Chunk 3.
 Figure 7 shows the query plan that reads Chunk 2 and Chunk 3.

 ```text
                   ┌────────────────────────────────────────────────────────────────┐